shemuelx/treemap-diagram/README.md

 # Movie Sales Treemap

-Project for freeCodeCamp Data certification using API/REST.
+Project for freeCodeCamp Data certification using API/REST and D3.js

 ---